I compiled a list of C Level titles to help you think about the executive org chart.

 A chief strategy officer, also known as a CSO, is an executive who creates and implements short term and long term strategic goals and change management activities for a company.

-A chief strategy officer has the following job duties:
+A chief strategy officer might include the following job duties:

 - Collaborating with other executives for strategic initiatives